bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="New var thisMenu for next Unordered List item" alt="New var thisMenu for next Unordered List item." />

-Let&apos;s come down here and add that into here.
-We&apos;re going to make a variable, <b>var thisMenu</b> is assigned.
+<p>Let&apos;s come down here and add that into here.
+We&apos;re going to make a
+variable, <b>var thisMenu</b> is assigned.
 We&apos;re going to use the
 <b>jQuery</b> object to get this.
 And then we&apos;re going to use the
 .<b>next</b> method to go get the next <b>ul</b>.
 And that will get the <b>ul</b>
-that comes up after this particular anchor tag that we&apos;ve clicked on.
+that comes up after this particular anchor tag that we&apos;ve clicked on.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 122. console.log thismenu (73) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">